virtualagc/virtualagc/Tools/Proofer/README.md

 Here is a simple bash script that applies ProoferBox.py to a complete set of B&W octal pages.
 Now, if there are any completely empty memory pages (page = quarter of a bank), there won't be a page in the assembly listing for them either, and hence won't be any image file for that page.
-This is handles by having an array, BLANKS[], whose entries are 0 for each page which isn't blank, and 1 for each page which is blank.
+This is handled by having an array, BLANKS[], whose entries are 0 for each page which isn't blank, and 1 for each page which is blank.
 Typically, BLANKS[] would simply be an array of 144 entries all equal to 0, but not always; for RETREAD44, for example, that array looks like this: